About this event

 4. Car numbering and lettering.

 Per National rules, numbers must be a minimum of 8" high with a 1.25" stroke.
 Class letters must be a minimum of 4" high with a 0.75" stroke.
 They may be made of any durable material that contrasts with the car’s paint.
-We will allow tape as long as the finished product meets requirements and are on the car before tech occurs.
+We will allow tape if the finished product meets requirements and is on the car before tech occurs.
 The correct width tape in different colors will be provided at the event for people who don’t bring their own numbers.

 “Shoe polish” numbers will not be allowed.

 Positioning the numbers on the car’s paint is preferred, but numbers may be placed on the car’s rear-side windows with the following conditions: The numbers/letters must meet size and material requirements (no shoe polish).
 The window must be adequately tinted so that high contrast is maintained.
 If the tinting allows much light/detail to pass through the window, then the high contrast is lost and won't be allowed.
 The numbers and letters do not have to be the same color, as long as high contrast is achieved.
 So, panel numbers that are the correct size, and have high contrast with the panel, can be used with a different class color to maintain contrast with the car color.

 Helmets meeting the following standards must be worn while on course:

 All helmets meeting the latest and two immediately preceding Snell Foundation standards (SA 2020, SA2015, SA2010, SAH2010, EA2016, M2020D, M2020R, M2015, M2010, K2020, K2015, K2010), SFI standards (31.1/2020, 31.1/2015, 31.1/2010, 41.1/2020, 41.1/2015, 41.1/2010) or FIA Standards (8860-2018, 8860-2018-ABP, 8859-2015, 8860-2010).